 Increases Employee Morale

 Providing safety training shows your employees that you care about their safety and well-being.
 People don’t want to work for a company that doesn’t seem to care about its employees.
 A bad reputation gets around – making it hard to attract new employees.
 It may also cause you to have to offer higher salaries to get the people you need.
-A 2019 survey showed that 94 percent of employees would stay with an employer longer if the company invested in helping them learn.
+A 2023 LinkedIn Workplace Learning Report found that employees want to learn and develop new skills, and investing in providing learning opportunities will help improve employee retention.

 Investing in Workplace Safety Training Pays Off